plexusorg/docs/src/content/docs/docs/create_module.md

 convention of `Module-<name>`.

 You should also open the `build.gradle.kts` file and change the description to `Module-<name>` as well.
 You should also change the version from `1.0` to the current version of Plex available.
-If you are building against `1.5-SNAPSHOT`, you should set your version to that as well.
+If you are building against version `1.5`, you should set your version to that as well.

 You should also look for this block of code in your `build.gradle.kts file`: